wilvk/blog-hugo/content/posts/creating-a-fibonacci-generator-in-assembly.md

 ```

 From here, we can step through the remaining instructions, one at a time by entering 'stepi', which will run the current instruction and list the next instruction to be run.
+There is also the `step` instruction, which is used more for higher-level languages and steps over groups of instructions/opcodes for each line of code; but for assembly, we can be more certain that each instruction will get hit if we use `stepi`.

 ```
 (gdb) stepi
-6           movl %esp, %ebp     # take a copy of the stack pointer esp into ebp (gdb) stepi
+6           movl %esp, %ebp     # take a copy of the stack pointer esp into ebp

 ...